-After research into how national and international standards organizations combine protocols and standards to address all seven layer of the ISO-OSI Reference Model, the committee adopted the approach defined in the NTCIP Profile Framework.
-Following that approach, a protocol stack is specified by application, transport, subnetwork profiles.
+After research into how national and international standards organizations combine protocols and standards to address all seven layers of the ISO-OSI Reference Model, the committee adopted the approach defined in the NTCIP Profile Framework.
+Following that approach, a protocol stack is specified by application, transport, and subnetwork profiles.
 An application profile addresses the application, presentation, and session layers.
 A transport profile addresses the transport and network layers.
 A subnetwork profile addresses the data link and physical layers.
-The NTCIP Trivial File Transfer Protocol - Application Profile (AP-TFTP) is an application profile for use in center-to-roadside and center-to-center communications.

-If you are not willing to abide by the following notices, return these materials immediately.
+If you are not willing to abide by the following notice, return these materials immediately.